waldinho/react-JW/README.md

 5. Loading spinner??
 6. Maybe add some sort off novelty landing page before loading CV???
 7. Clean up unused code (maybe use css variables if time).

+New one going to be made soon, this was a experiment with react/redux.